 - crushed red pepper flakes (optional)

 Mince the red onion then set it aside.

 To a blender or food processor add the basil and parsley leaves (no stems) then process until the herbs are finely chopped.
 Pause as needed to scrape the herbs from the sides of the blender.

-If you tried this Basil Chimichurri recipe or any other on the blog then I’d love to hear from you with a comment or star rating in the recipe box!
+If you tried this Basil Chimichurri recipe or any other on the blog then I’d love to hear from you with a comment or star rating below!

 - 1 1/2 cups fresh basil packed